bndkt/react-native-app-clip/README.md

 Run `expo prebuild -p ios` (see https://docs.expo.dev/workflow/expo-cli/#expo-prebuild) in your Expo project folder to generate the ios folder with all native sources.
 Then open the file `ios/my-app.xcworkspace` (with my-app being your app’s name) in Xcode.
 In your project, you should find two targets, one named like your app (e.g. "my-app") and one with a "Clip" suffix (e.g. "my-appClip").
 For both targets, select a team in the "Signing & Capabilities" tab and make sure a signing certificate is selected by Xcode.
 Then, using the menu bar, select "Product", followed by "Scheme", where you should see two themes listed at the bottom of the menu, named after the two targets.
 Select the scheme that ends with "Clip".
 Now you can build and run the App Clip (using the menu bar via "Product" followed by "Run" or using the shortcut ⌘R).

+Launching from Xcode can often fix issues in which the App Clip doesn't show up as an installed app on the device.
+Once you launch from Xcode once, your App Clip should be available with subsequent CLI builds.

 ### Build for production using EAS Build and test via TestFlight

 You can build your app and submit it to the App Store (see https://docs.expo.dev/build/introduction/) to test the App Clip using TestFlight.
 Refer to Apple’s developer docs about testing App Clips: https://developer.apple.com/documentation/app_clips/testing_the_launch_experience_of_your_app_clip.